-CPC Brooklyn Community Services hosts an Educational Traumatic Brain Injury Workshop
+CPC Brooklyn Community Services Hosts Educational Traumatic Brain Injury Workshop

 Brooklyn Community Services partnered with NYU Langone to present on a very important topic: Traumatic Brain Injury.
 This workshop was held on Thursday, August 29th, at Brooklyn Community Center, located at 4101 8th Ave, 5th Fl, Brooklyn, NY 11232.